hackclub/hackclub/workshops/backjack/README.md

   start_The_Game();                                                  /* will be used to start the game after the player wrote their name */

 ```
-Note:  it important that if you *Declare* a function, you should then *give Definition to* and *Call* that function.
+Note:  it important that if you *declare* a function, you should then *give Definition to* and *Call* that function.

 Right now ` start_The Game ` function cannot perform a task, so let give it a definition.